Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 - **Containers**: Lightweight, portable units that package an app and its dependencies, ensuring it runs consistently anywhere.
 - **Orchestration**: Tools like Kubernetes manage containers, automating tasks like scaling or restarting failed components.
 - **CI/CD (Continuous Integration/Continuous Deployment)**: Automated processes for testing and deploying code changes quickly and reliably.
-- **Observability**: Monitoring apps through logs, metrics, and traces to ensure they’re performing well.
+- **Observability**: Monitoring apps through logs, metrics, and traces to ensure they're performing well.
 - **DevOps**: A culture of collaboration between developers and operations teams, emphasizing automation.

 ### Why Cloud Native Matters